michellem8/cse15l-lab-reports/lab-report-1-week-2.md

 }
 ```
 2. After this in the terminal not connected to remote access write scp <filename>.java cs15lsp22zz@ieng6.ucsd.edu:~/

->remember to chnage zz to the correct letters for your login
+         -remember to chnage zz to the correct letters for your login
 3. you should be prompted with a password that you will enter again which will log you into ieng6.
 4. type ls into the terminal after logging in
-5. <filename>.java should be visible in your directory!
+5. filename.java should be visible in your directory!
 6. now run it using javac followed by java

-> it should look like this!
+**it should look like this!**

 ![Image](scp.png)

 **YOU HAVE SUCCESFULLY COPIED AND PASTED A FILE TO IENG6!!**